josephmate/josephmate.github.io/_posts/2022-04-07-max-connections.md

 3. A simple Java experiment anyone can run on their machine if there are still not convinced.

+Jump to the summary at the end if you want to skip the details.

 # Experiments

 The Pheonix framework which (achieved 2,000,000 concurrent websocket connections)[https://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections]
 (WhatsApp also achieved 2,000,000)[https://blog.whatsapp.com/1-million-is-so-2011].
-Both used

-Jump to the summary at the end if you want to skip the details.
+Interestingly, both are built on Erlang.

 # Theoretical Max

-Most think it's 2^16=65536 because that's all the port available.
+Some think it's 2^16=65,536 because that's all the port available.
 That's true for a client making a connection to an IP, port pair.
 For instance, my laptop will only be able to make 65000 connections to Google (probably a lot less due to NAT).

 However, for a server listening on a port, connections will be coming from multiple IP addresses.
-So a server listening to one point, on one IP address in the best case be able to listen to all IP address, coming from all ports on the IP addresses.
+So a server listening to one port, on one IP address in the best case will be able to listen to all IP address, coming from all ports on the IP addresses.

-To understand the theortical max, you need to understand a little bit of background of TCP over IP.
+To understand the theortical max, you need to understand a little bit of TCP over IP.

 Each packet has:
 1. 32bit source IP (the IP address the packet is coming from)